Good Quality DOSBox Video Capture

 -sampleoption here to resize the image as opposed to using

--scaleoption would smooth the jagged edges in the text and graphics with additional grey shades.
+-scaleoption would smooth the jagged edges in the text and graphics by introducing additional colours.
 The

 -resizeoption is great for real world images where we do want the edges to be smooth while scaling up or down but in these screenshots we want to retain the crisp and jagged edges that is typical of DOSBox and the old CRT monitors.
 Therefore we use the